blambeau/myrrha/README.md

 ### Bundler & Require

-    # Bug fixes (tiny) do not even add new default rules to coerce
+    # Bug fixes (tiny) do not even add new default rules to coerce and
-    # and to_ruby_literal.
-Minor version can, which could break your
+    # to\_ruby\_literal.
+Minor version can, which could break your code.
-    # code.
-So please use:
+    # Therefore, please always use:
-    gem "alf", "~> 0.1.0"
+    gem "alf", "~> 1.0.0"

 ## Links